 All trains are equipped with top-notch features of armchair seating, fully air-conditioned interiors, washrooms, luggage space, and bistro service with ample refreshments, food, and beverages.
 Frecciarossa trains provide free Wifi facilities and have four service levels: Standard, Premium, Business, and Executive.
 On the other hand, Intercity trains have second-class and first-class options, and Regionale provides only second-class.
 Nevertheless, passengers can look forward to a relaxed journey in all trains.
 If passengers want to bring a pet on-board, they can carry small pets on crates or put them on a leash; however, dogs are not allowed on Regionale trains during peak hours.
 Passengers with vision impairment can bring guide dogs on board without any restrictions.
 Moreover, if passengers want to bring a bike on board, they need to disassemble them or board coaches marked for bikes at an additional cost to carry them as it is.
 Passengers with disabilities and reduced mobility can seek assistance by approaching the Sala Blu RFI or Blue Hall RFI at the local train station for safe travel.

 Some ways to avail of cheap tickets for trains from Parma to Rome include choosing slower or off-peak hours if you have extra time on your hands.
 Besides, the earlier you book, the cheaper the rates.
 Omio provides a convenient interface to book tickets in advance and ease your travel planning burden.
 Passengers can also opt for additional discounts if they qualify for student, senior citizen and group deals and are flexible with travel dates.

-Omio customers who travel this route most frequently depart from Parma and arrive in Roma Termini.
+Omio customers traveling this route book their trains from Parma to Roma Termini.

-Passengers booking this route most frequently board their trains from Parma and need to travel around 0 mile (s) / 0 km from the city center to get to this train station.
+Passengers booking this route most frequently board their trains from Parma and need to travel around 0.5 miles (841 m) from the city center to get to this train station.